--A Powerful Saddle Horse Sport Horse Sire--

 Our domestic breeds are pure sport horse, they need not have a separate stud book section for breeding for Olympic style sport as some in the industry have suggested.
 Unlike other populations of horse that began with a draft or farm or utility base and then added Thoroughbred and Trotter for generations to transform their stock to sporthorses, the American breeds are already the right stuff, perfect to use as is or in crosses.

-(See Standardbred Sport Horses for a detained account of our early stock and the breeds it spawned (Morgan, Canadian Pacer, Saddle Horse, American Trotter--Standardbred).
+(See Standardbred Sport Horses and American Running Horse for a detained account of our early stock and the breeds it spawned (Morgan, Canadian Pacer, Saddle Horse, American Trotter--Standardbred).

 American Saddle Horse Register 1911